mcoupland/CSharp_Utilities/README.md

 # Utilities
-Helper classes that I use for common tasks (Imaging, File handling, Serialization, etc.)
+Helper classes and exceptions that I use for common tasks (Imaging, File handling, Serialization, etc.)